Visiting Sana’a Yemen, A Travel Diary

 People were milling about the lot.
 People selling Yemeni snacks, people relaxing, drinking shai (tea), others staring down into the canyon below, and watching the scenery, and some were shooting AK-47’s at a target- don’t worry, just for fun.

 I bought a hard-boiled egg for a snack and rolled it into the communal bag of spices as we walked around.
-Naturally, I was drug over by some locals to come shoot at the target.
+Naturally, I was dragged over by some locals to come shoot at the target.

 We carried on down into Wadi Dhahr after the snacks and the target practice.
 A man selling qat even stopped us on our way down.
 Qat is a leaf popular in Yemen and Somalia, it gives users a mild-euphoric effect.